ACLF Full Form - Additional Collateralised Lending Facility

 In an era where globalization has reshaped international trade and commerce, efficient and cost-effective financial infrastructure is key to economic integration.
 The Asian Clearing Union (ACU) serves as a crucial component of this infrastructure for the Asian region.
 Established to streamline cross-border payments, reduce transaction costs, and improve financial cooperation, the ACU is an essential regional mechanism for clearing payments and settling debts among member countries.

-1. Introduction to the Asian Clearing Union (ACU)
+What is the Asian Clearing Union (ACU)?

 The Asian Clearing Union (ACU) is an intergovernmental organization formed in 1974 with the purpose of simplifying and streamlining payment processes among central banks and financial institutions in the region.
 It was established by a group of Asian countries to promote economic cooperation and facilitate multilateral payments for cross-border transactions.
 The ACU is designed to enhance the payment settlement process and reduce the need for each country to hold foreign exchange reserves for bilateral trade payments.